 - Hartford Healthcare: 47 Long Lots Road

 Town Hall and Annex Hours: Town Hall hours are Monday-Friday from 8:30 am-4:30 pm.
 Town Annex hours are as follows: Department of Public Works from 8:30 am-4:30 pm, Building Department from 7:30 am-4:00 pm and Health Department and Planning & Zoning/Environmental Affairs from 8:00 am-4:00 pm.
-Services are offered by drop box, email or phone only during these hours.
-There is no public access to the buildings.
+Services are offered in person, drop box, email or phone only during these hours.

 Virtual Town Hall: Many services can be completed online.
 Please visit the Virtual Town Hall.

 Report a Positive Test Result: If you have received a confirmed or presumptive positive test and you have not been contacted by the Wilton Health Department, please contact the department.
 Department members are out in the field, so they can be reached more quickly through email.